How to play guitar video series, part 1!

 So why are there more than one way of fretting a chord?

-What matters is that you try all of the 10 open position chords out and find a way to fret them.
+In time, with chromatic exercises and learning more and more acoustic songs, you might change the way you play a G chord, it doesn’t matter.
+What matters is that you try all of the ten open position chords out and find a way to fret them that works for you.

 Your way will be the best way.

-Learn more about open position chords and how to play guitar with our beginner guitar course.
+You’ll learn more about open position chords and how to play the guitar when you take my beginner course.